Should You Buy Los Angeles Real Estate in 2026?

 Areas such as Highland Park, Eagle Rock and North Hollywood are emerging as hotbeds for first-time homebuyers.
 These neighborhoods offer more reasonable entry points, while still providing buyers with great school districts and access to public transportation.

+Downtown L.A.
+Condos Are Struggling.
 Remote work created an earthquake that altered the landscape of demand in L.A.
 Demand hasn’t rebounded in the way that many areas of the city have.

 Inventory Is Up

 More options = Less Competition.
 Sellers are starting to be more realistic with pricing.
 Homes are currently selling at 98.3% of the original listing price versus 99.4% last year.
-Sellers are even willing to pay closing costs or reduce your interest rate to complete the sale.

 Should I Really Buy Now?

-If you plan to live in the property for 5+ years: Yes, you should.
 A 1-2% fluctuation in value will have little impact on the amount of equity you build in the property over time.
-Focus on finding the best location/neighborhood and a monthly payment you feel comfortable paying.

 If you plan to invest: Approach with caution.
 Cap rates in L.A. are around 2%, meaning the rental income will barely cover the expense of owning the property.
-Long term appreciation is the key here — not cash flow.
-Look for undervalued neighborhoods that provide good schools and access to public transportation.

 If you are waiting for a crash: You may be waiting a while.
 There is a fundamental housing shortage in L.A. — construction has not met demand and zoning restrictions limit the ability to create additional supply quickly.
 This creates a floor under prices, even in times of slowdown.

-What Can Change Everything?
+What Could Change Everything

 There are several factors that can cause a major shift:

-Rate reductions that actually work: If mortgage rates fall to 5.5% or lower, we can expect demand to increase
+• Rate reductions that actually work: If mortgage rates fall to 5.5% or lower, we can expect demand to increase

-An economic downturn: An economic downturn would likely slow the market significantly
+• An economic downturn: An economic downturn would likely slow the market significantly

-Policy Changes: Changes to zoning laws or tax incentives could help improve affordability
+• Policy Changes: Changes to zoning laws or tax incentives could help improve affordability

-Major events: The 2028 Olympics could bring an influx of demand (and possibly make things worse)
+• Major events: The 2028 Olympics could bring an influx of demand (and possibly make things worse)

 The Bottom Line

+The L.A.
+Market is Not Going to Crash — It’s Just Taking a Breath.
 For buyers who have been patiently waiting on the sidelines, 2026 brings a commodity that we haven’t seen in years: Actual negotiating power and time to think.

 You’re not going to find amazing deals or get rich off of flipping houses.
 However, if you need a place to live, have stable employment and can afford the monthly payments, 2026 may be your chance to act before the market starts heating up again in the Spring.